- What are the differences between HPHT and CVD diamonds?

 Blue nuance and brownish hues don’t seem to affect price.
 When compared side by side, people generally prefer a diamond without blue nuance or brownish tint.

 If you buy one with either, you shouldn’t worry too much.
-If you’re choosing a round brilliant lab diamond, make sure you go with Excellent or Ideal cut diamonds like this one below from Clean Origin.
+If you’re choosing a round brilliant lab diamond, make sure you go with Excellent or Ideal cut diamonds like this one below.

 Avoid a fancy diamond shape with a big face-up view like an emerald cut or radiant cut diamond.
 These show color more.